ocapn/ocapn/draft-specifications/CapTP Specification.md

 resolver when a resolution is available to the `listen-desc` object.
 If a resolution is already available, the resolver provided in `listen-desc` MUST be fulfilled or broken.

+An `op:listen` request should NOT be notified when the promise is fulfilled with another promise on the same peer unless that promise has been settled to either a value or an error, in which case the `op:listen` request is informed of the settled result.

 ## [`op:get`](#opget)